sprblm/The-Design-We-Open/how-to-install-the-oss-tools.md

-How to install the oss tools and explore the main features for the workshop
+# How to install the OSS tools and explore the main features for the workshop

-Downloading Ceno (only available for android users):
+### Downloading Ceno (only available for android users):
 - Get it on Android https://play.google.com/store/apps/details?id=ie.equalit.ceno&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1
 - Get it on Fdroid https://f-droid.org/packages/ie.equalit.ceno/
 - Get it on Paskoocheh [primarily for Iranian] https://paskoocheh.com/tools/124/android.html?utm_source=UpdatePage